bostonadam525/Databricks_DataScience_ML_NLP_GenAI/RAG_with_Databricks/PDF_RAG_Chatbot/README.md

    * The PDF files are being placed in a Unity Catalog volume.
    * The Unity Catalog (UC) volume is a way to manage and govern non-tabular data, such as images, audio, or PDF files, within the Unity Catalog.
    * [Unity Catalog Volumes](https://docs.databricks.com/aws/en/volumes)
+   * Steps to recreate:
+     a.
+Need to create a new schema within the **Catalog** space.
+You can name it anything you want.
+Let's say I named it **"LLM_RAG_demos".**
+     b.
+Next, you want to create another specific schema within this a **volume**.
+You can name it anything you want, let's say I named it "pdf_rag_dbrx".
+     c.
+Upload PDF file(s) to unity catalog volume.
+     d.
+Run notebook 1 --> this will create 2 blank tables in the unity catalog.

 2. **Extract --> Chunk --> Load**
    * Data extraction
+     * This is done using `PdfPlumber` library.
    * Text splitting/chunking
    * Data storage in delta table